pressreader/code-conventions/README.md

 ## Layout

+- Use separate file for each entity (class, interface, enum) unless it's logically necessary.
 - Don't use **#region** and **#endregion** directives
 - Write only one statement/declaration per line.
 - Add at least one blank line between method definitions, property definitions, constructors etc.